Introducing curated Collections

 Bergedorf is easily one of the prettiest areas in the city.
 Tree-lined streets, beautiful country homes and houses for rent characterise this charming district.
 Quiet and traditional, this area is perfect for young families.
-And if you’re looking for exceptional serviced apartments in Hamburg, Bergedorf is a great place to be.
+And if you’re looking for exceptional serviced apartments in Hamburg, Bergedorf is a great place.

-People move to Bergedorf in order to be surrounded by natural beauty.
-There is greenery at every turn, thanks to lots of open spaces, forested areas and unspoiled countryside.
+People move to Bergedorf in order to be surrounded by the beauty of nature.
+There is greenery at every corner, thanks to lots of open spaces, forested areas, and unspoiled landscapes.
 This district also happens to be home to Hamburg’s only sand dunes.
-The main retail area in Bergedorf is located in Alte Holstenstarße, and is home to a large selection of national brands and independent retailers.
+The main retail area in Bergedorf is located in Alte Holstenstraße, where you can find a large selection of national brands and independent retailers.